 With tons of data yet to go over, we have three good correlations to report.
 The most recent was April 23rd at Millerton, Pennsylvania.
 MADAR -UFO-Signature

 The usual business is UAP detection and the search for PSOI (Potential Sightings Of Interest), and checking other appropriate reported sightings against data on the MADAR nodes where readings increased but were under "trigger values".
 We also have the early warning system available under DAS (Delayed Alarm Signal) to get even more data by special strike teams.
-Of all the sites running in the U.S. and other parts of the world, thirteen (13) are DAS-equipped, giving the op an instant warning to go out with specific equipment to gather even more data, including standard videos, night-vision videos, radiation readings, etc. So all of the DataProbes are obtaining data on local EM field readings, compass heading variations and anomalistic barometric pressure changes.
+Of all the sites running in the U.S. and other parts of the world, about one-forth are DAS-equipped, giving the op an instant warning to go out with specific equipment to gather even more data, including standard videos, night-vision videos, radiation readings, etc. So all of the DataProbes are obtaining data on local EM field readings, compass heading variations and the new accelerometer readings.
 Everybody has something to do whether they get alerts via email and cell phone or DAS.

-We have a new batch of MADAR caps, and they can be ordered at Amazon.
+We have a new batch of MADAR caps, and they can be ordered at madar.site.
 Both MADAR and NICAP caps are the same price, $30 each, shipping is free in the U.S.